ozontech/file.d/pipeline/README.md

 **`threshold`** *`int`* *`default=-1`*

 Threshold value for the [antispammer](/pipeline/antispam/README.md#antispammer) to ban sources.
 If set to -1 antispammer is disabled.
 If set to the value greater than -1 antispammer is enabled and bans sources which write `threshold` or more logs in `maintenance_interval` time.
+If the `antispam` section is not specified, then `antispam_threshold` is used.

 <br>